LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/important-constraints.md

 ---

-## Ongoing Development and Stability
+## Ongoing Development

-LIBB is an actively evolving research system.
-Version 1 prioritizes explicit state, reproducibility, and conceptual clarity over feature completeness or long-term API stability.
+LIBB is under active development, so workflows and assumptions will likely become outdated when updating versions.

-Many of the constraints listed in this document reflect the current design and are not guaranteed to persist across future versions.
-Interfaces, workflows, and internal assumptions may change as the system matures and new research requirements emerge.
+Always review docs and revise the system as outlined beforehand.

 ---